futurice/field-ops-guide/field-ops-guide.md

 The availability of proper ownership from the Client's side can make or break the project.
 Being in frequent contact with a PO enables the team to concentrate on the right things, gives direction and motivates people.
 The PO also makes communication more efficient by bridging the Team with different facets of the Client organization.

-### QUESTION: Does everyone know where project tasks are tracked and how progress is updated?
+### Does everyone know where project tasks are tracked and how progress is updated?

 **What is the criteria for "yes"?**